movalex/BMD_requests/README.md

 14. Add jump to currently viewed tool from the Viewer.

-15. Right-left arrows in the viewer has to move polygon mask points, not playhead.
+15. Right-left arrows in the viewer has to move polygon mask points.
+They are moving playhead instead.
+Currently in Fusion 16 we can move a point by 10 px with `Shift+Alt` pressed, and by 1px with `Shift+Ctrl+Alt`.
+This is not intuitive at all.

 16. Composition tabs dropdown shows `SubWnd` text instead of comp name. https://cl.ly/e2f0dfb261f6